danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 * **Meditation podcasts**?
 Same issue - plus ads - and often just as "out there."
 * **YouTube**?
 Forget it.
 You sit down to meditate and end up watching cat videos for an hour.

-Then I read *Breath* by James Nestor.
+Then I read the book [Breath: The New Science of a Lost Art](https://www.mrjamesnestor.com/breath-book/).
 It made a strong case for a simple practice: breathing in through the nose for 4.5 seconds, and out through the nose for 4.5 seconds - just a few minutes a day could activate the parasympathetic nervous system, improve oxygen saturation, and more.

 That clicked.
 But when I tried to create a custom meditation session using this technique, new problems appeared.